Our Genealogical Helper for Gardenville ...

 - Return to Citation

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Gardenville.
-Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Gardenville
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Gardenville.
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Gardenville

 Our distance measurements begin at a specific point in Gardenville.
 The point that we are using is located at these GPS coordinates - Latitude: 47.2430, Longitude: -122.3569 [Map].